Skip to content

 The Enclosed Garden

 Wander around the outside of the house, past the tower, to discover the Enclosed Garden, hidden behind ragstone walls.
-This secluded, paved garden, with its 'secret garden' behind the hedge, provides a charming place to spend some time.
+This secluded, paved garden, with its 'secret garden' behind the hedge, provides a charming place to spend some quiet time.

 Sunlight dances off the cherub fountain in the centre, while the soft colours and foliage of the planting scheme reflect the idea of the house’s American donor of what a traditional English garden should look like.